 Aboriginal Cultural Studies

-Students learn about Peramangk people and the traditional lifestyles of other groups of Aboriginal people.
-Activities include shelter building, art, seasonal food trails, stories relating to The Dreaming, traditional tools, and games.
+Students learn about traditional lifestyles of Aboriginal people.
+Activities may include shelter building, art, seasonal food trails, stories related to the Dreaming, traditional tools, and games.

 Traditional tools and implements are examples of technology that use natural materials to meet human needs.
 Students handle and discuss a collection of authentic tools and implements from different regions of Australia.

 Stories help explain how features of the landscape came into existence, how and where to find food, how to behave and why.
 Students hear stories that connect with the Arbury Park environment.

 This activity makes connections between traditional art styles and materials and contemporary Aboriginal artists' work.
 Students can use traditional symbols and designs to create art pieces that tell a story.